chenjiang0819/Linkage/README.md

 For this project, I performed a data linkage on two  datasets and explore different classification algorithms.

+The project is to be coded in Python 3.
+Seven (7) relevant data sets can be downloaded:

+• datasets for Data Linkage
+– amazon.csv
+– google.csv
+– amazon google truth.csv
+– amazon small.csv
+– google small.csv
+– amazon google truth small.csv
+• dataset for Classification: all yeast.csv

 **Part 1 - Data Linkage**

 *Na¨ıve data linkage without blocking*